Vincent C. Gray: 2010 campaign

 Gray formally entered the race for Mayor of the District of Columbia on March 30, 2010.
 His campaign adopted the slogan, commonly used during his time as Council Chairman, "One City.
 Leadership We Need".
-A Washington Post poll conducted in January 2010 showed Gray leading the incumbent mayor, Adrian Fenty, 38 percent to 31 percent among voters who were "certain" to participate in the September 14th Democratic Primary.
+A Washington Post poll conducted in January 2010 showed Gray leading the incumbent mayor, Adrian Fenty, 38 percent to 31 percent among voters who were "certain" to participate in the September 14 Democratic Primary.
 The Washington Post noted that the poll's results were an indication of voters' disapproval of Fenty, rather than approval of Gray, because 36 percent of registered Democrats had no opinion of Gray.
 An August Washington Post poll found Gray with a 17-point advantage among likely voters and a 13-point lead among Democratic voters.
-In the event, Gray defeated Fenty by a 54 to 44 percent margin.
+In the event, Gray defeated Fenty by 13,124 votes.

 Activities as Mayor

 In order to save the District $19 million in 2011, Gray proposed to furlough most District employees, including teachers.
 Workers would not be paid on four holidays, namely President's Day, Emancipation Day, Memorial Day, and Independence Day.
 The District Council voted in favor of the idea as part of a plan to save over $19 million for the District.
 On Presidents' Day, February 21, 2011, over 200 emergency calls made to 911 went unanswered since dispatchers were furloughed.

 In response to a proposal by Congress to restart a school voucher program in the District, Gray said he was against the idea.

-During the April 11, 2011 debates on the 2011 United States federal budget, Mayor Gray and several other D.C. elected officials joined city residents outside the Hart Senate Office Building to protest budgetary line items that restricted the city's ability to spend its own locally raised funds.
+During the April 11, 2011, debates on the 2011 United States federal budget, Mayor Gray and several other D.C. elected officials joined city residents outside the Hart Senate Office Building to protest budgetary line items that restricted the city's ability to spend its own locally raised funds.
 In particular, the budget limits the city's ability to spend money on abortion services and reauthorizes a school voucher program that the city government opposes.
 U.S. Capitol Police arrested several protesters, including Vincent Gray, for blocking automobile traffic.
 Speaking to the press before the arrest, Gray said, "This is an absolute travesty.
 All we want to do is spend our own money...
 Why should women in the District of Columbia be subjected to a set of rules that no other woman is subjected to?"